To reduce driver distraction, there are restrictions on where vehicles can park when displaying advertising or electoral signage. Penalties apply.

 Electoral matter

 All signage containing electoral matter is subject to the parking restrictions outlined above.
-Electoral matter means any matter that is intended or likely to impact voting in an election or referendum at the ACT, State, or Commonwealth level.
+Electoral matter is any matter that is intended or likely to impact voting in an election or referendum at the ACT, State, or Commonwealth level.
 This includes any content that explicitly or implicitly mentions an ACT, State, or Commonwealth election or referendum, as well as any subject on which voters may cast their votes in such elections or referendums.

 Legislation